Making Creative Use of Employee Recognition Programs

 The effects of competitive awards are not all positive, however.
 For example, competitive awards can distort employee behavior in undesirable ways.
 For example, an employee who is focused on winning an award for having the highest productivity rate might cut corners on customer service, make too many mistakes, or neglect areas of their work that do not help their statistics.
 While it is generally possible to counteract these kinds of behaviors, doing so requires a level of vigilance by the manager that is difficult to sustain.

-In the November 2003 issue of Bob Behn's Public Management Report, Professor Behn explains that competitive awards can actually be counterproductive because only a few people can win them.
+Professor Bob Behn of the Kennedy School of Government argues that competitive awards can actually be counterproductive because only a few people can win them.
 Some of the employees who do not win despite a stellar performance may actually end up demoralized.
 Rather than grant awards based on competition, Behn argues, managers should provide recognition to all employees who achieve a specific performance target.
 If the performance target is challenging enough, then there should be no question that all those who reach the target deserve to receive some kind of recognition.

 Creating Your Own AwardsTo give public sector supervisors more options for recognizing employee performance, GovLeaders.org has developed several award certificate templates that you can use to enhance your in-house employee recognition program.
 These award templates are PDF forms that can be filled out online and then printed.
 You establish your own criteria for the awards, and the only cost is the paper and toner used for printing the certificates.